 Use a paintbrush to apply this rubbery liquid to the back of a bathmat, carpet runner or area rug, being careful to follow the label instructions.

 In the future, I suggest you not machine dry mats and rugs that have anti-slip rubber backing, allowing them to air dry instead.
 The dryer heat has a way of breaking down most types of rubber (although Fiber-Lok does purport to be both machine washable and dryable once applied to a rug or mat), which could be the reason you’re facing the task of repair and restoration.
+Hope that helps!

 Betty writes: It’s been awhile since you gave us a recipe for restoring old but still good furniture (or it may have been kitchen cabinets).
-Best I remember, olive oil and vinegar was involved, and I don’t know what else.
+Best I remember, olive oil and vinegar were involved, and I don’t know what else.
 I used it on an old chest of drawers I had and it looked like just what it was—an excellent piece of antique furniture, well preserved!
 Could you publish that recipe again?

 I’ll bet you are referring to this column, How to Remove Years of Kitchen Cabinet Grit and Grime, which has the recipe you’re referring to, plus another for really grimy kitchen wood cabinets.
 Here they are: